-The impact of ParentCorps on children’s learning, behavior, and health has been evaluated in two randomized, controlled trials, which is the most rigorous research method for measuring the effectiveness of an intervention.
-The program’s cost-effectiveness has also been evaluated, using a mathematical model.
+The impact of ParentCorps on children’s learning, behavior and health has been evaluated in two randomized controlled trials, the most rigorous method for testing programs.
+ParentCorps’ cost-effectiveness has also been evaluated using a mathematical model.
 The following are key results of this research:

 Support for ParentCorps